Unofficial-Extend-Project-Mirror/foam-extend-foam-extend-4.0/testHarness/README.txt

    ./Allrun_Experimental

-8: The results will be published on the CDash dashboard on openfoam-extend.
+8: The results will be published on the CDash dashboard on foam-extend.

    To see your results:
    URL      : http://foam-extend.sourceforge.net/CDash/index.php?project=foam-extend-3.2